A Tverberg-type problem of Kalai: Two negative answers to questions of Alon and Smorodinsky, and the power of disjointness: Abstract

 for any \(r\ge 2, s\ge 1\) and \(d\ge 2r-2\), which matches the upper bound up to a multiplicative \(\log{s}\) factor for sufficiently large \(s\).
 Our construction combines a scalloped planar configuration with a direct product of regular \(s\)-gon on the high-dimensional torus \((\mathbb{S}^1)^{r-2}\).

 Perhaps surprisingly, if we additionally require that within each block the \(s_i\) convex sets are pairwise disjoint, the picture changes markedly.
-Let \(F_r(d,s_1,\ldots,s_r)\) denote this disjoint-union variant of the extremal function. \begin{itemize} \item We show that \(F_{2}(2,s,s)=O(s\log s)\) by performing controlled planar geometric transformations, and constructing an auxiliary graph whose planarity yields the upper bound.
+Let \(F_r(d,s_1,\ldots,s_r)\) denote this disjoint-union variant of the extremal function. \begin{itemize} \item We show that \(F_{2}(2,s,s)=O(s\log s)\) by connecting it to a suitable line-separating function in the plane.

 \item We show when \(s\) is large, \(F_r(d,s,\ldots,s)\) can be bounded by \(O_{r,d}\bigg(s^{\big(1-\frac{1}{2^{d}(d+1)}\big)r+1}\bigg)\) and \(O_{d}(r^{3}\log{r}\cdot s^{2d+3})\) respectively.
 This builds on a novel connection between the geometric obstruction and hypergraph Tur\'{a}n numbers, in particular, a variant of the Erd\H{o}s box problem. \end{itemize}